dabana/VuePress-KCJsummercamp/docs/day5.md

 + TODAY WE LEARN:
 1. How to we use magnetism to count coins?
 2. How to use conditionals to affect sound
-3. How to create and alarm sound
+3. How to create a sound alarm
 4. Play with the magnetic counter and see how affects the sound
 ```